November 8, 2024 Donald Trump Kamala Harris Populism Post-Truth Jason Koebler Hannah Arendt

 This is the “fuck it” era of AI slop and of political messaging, where AI-generated images are used to convey whatever partisan message suits the moment regardless of truth.
 For all of the fearmongering about the potential of deepfake-driven disinformation, we have seen time and time again that whatever message is being delivered doesn’t need to be supported with real—or even realistic—photos or videos to convey it.

-Increasingly credible fakes play a role here, but I don’t even think the crisis of facts is caused by an everyone’s struggle to tell fake from real.
+Increasingly credible fakes play a role here, but I don’t even think the crisis of facts is caused by our current struggle to tell fake from real.

 Instead, I find that in this post-truth era, the political discourse relies solely on grievances and pre-held believes.
 On vibes.
 People feel a certain way and they adjust their perception of reality to match that feeling, whatever the facts on the ground.
 It’s what happens when you “start with a conclusion” and bend reality until it fits your preconceived notion.